-Paragraph 6.3.2.1.2. is amended, to read:
+Annex 9B, paragraph 6.3.2.1.2., amend to read:

 6.3.2.1.2.
 Performance monitoring

 At the request of the manufacturer and with the agreement of the Approval Authority, in the case of performance monitoring, the OTL may be exceeded by more than 20 per cent.
 Such request shall be justified on a case by case basis.